elsa-farinella/Project-1-ML/README.md

 **impute_all.py**: This script produces a .csv file filled with imputed data.
 It utilizes the previously mentioned imputation method and also conducts essential data preprocessing.
 It's essential to note that all missing values, whether they are NaN or numerical, are set to -1 before the matrix undergoes the data imputation process.

-**run.py**: This file allows the reproduction of the results obtained in AICrowd submission (submission ID: 243942)
+**run.py**: This file allows the reproduction of the results obtained in AICrowd submission (ID submission: 243942)

 **DATASET**: Due to the lengthy execution times of data imputation, the imputed datasets (both training and testing) are stored in a .zip folder, available in .csv format.